Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Construction of -open ladder points

 \section{Construction of $K$-open ladder points}

-A classical tool for analyzing directional transient RWRE is to use a regeneration structure~\cite{SZ}.
-The construction of a regeneration structure is rather involved in this model.
-We call a new maximum of the random walk in the direction $\vec{\ell}$, a ladder-point.
-The standard way of constructing regeneration times is to consider successive ladder points and arguing, using some type of uniform ellipticity assumption, that there is a positive probability of never backtracking again.
+A classical tool for analyzing directional transient RWRE is to use a regeneration structure \cite{SZ}.
+We call ladder-point a new maximum of the random walk in the direction $\vec{\ell}$.
+The standard way of constructing regeneration times is to consider successive ladder points and argue that there is a positive probability of never backtracking again.
 Such a ladder point creates a separation between the past and the future of the random walk leading to interesting independence properties.
 We call this point a regeneration time.

 A major issue in our case is that we do not have any type of uniform ellipticity.
 Ladder points are conditioned parts of the environment and, at least intuitively, the edge that led us to a ladder point should have uncharacteristically high conductance.
-Those high conductances (without uniform ellipticity) may strongly inder the walk from never backtracking and creating a regeneration time.
-In some sense, we need to show that the environment seen from the particle at a ladder-point is relatively normal.
-More precisely, we will prove that we encounter open ladder-points and find tail estimates on the location of the first open ladder-point.
+Those high conductances (without uniform ellipticity) may strongly hinder the walk from never backtracking and creating a regeneration time.
+In order to adapt the classical construction we need, in some sense, to show that the environment seen from the particle at a ladder-point is relatively normal.
+To address this problem, we will prove that we encounter open ladder-points and find tail estimates on the location of the first open ladder-point.

-We define the following random variable
+We define the following random variable:

+This means at that point we have reached a new maximum of the trajectory (in the direction $\vec{\ell}$), made two steps in the direction $e_1$ and reaching and open site.
+This definition is just slightly different than the first open ladder point; it is only for technical reasons that we consider this definition.

+Our goal for this section is to obtain properties on this random variable, namely that it is finite and has arbitrarily high polynomial moments.

-The dependence on $K$ will be dropped outside of major statements of definitions.
+The dependence on $K$ will be dropped outside of major statements and definitions.